JRRS1982/balanced-money-backend/docs/AC.md

 - [x] The application has a consistent style / formatting tools to assist future development
 - [x] Code is covered by unit and feature tests
 - [ ] A comprehensive Readme / Documentation file exists
+- [ ] Replace ts-node with ts-node-dev - its faster to recompile
+- [ ] Transaction includes currency so the application can handle multiple currencies

 ---